deepaksannurkards22-source/deepaksannurkards22-source/README.md

 ## 🚀 Long-Term Vision

-To grow into a Machine Learning Engineer.
+To grow into a Machine Learning Engineer and future eventually as a Data Scientist.

 ---